Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 Geff Davis mine.
 A treat, and not too hard to access.

 Normanby.
-A long drive and walk, but a lot of interest.
+A long drive and strenuous walk, but a lot of interest.

-Union mines, just below Grant township include the Italian, the Vulcan.
+Union mines, just below Grant township include the Italian, Vulcan,

 Warhawk, a lesson in greed and dishonesty.